Is Whey Protein Good For You? Here's What 50 Studies Say

 Whey protein concentrate (WPC)

 WPC stands as the most simple and common form of whey protein.
-The protein content ranges between 70-80%, while the rest consists of fats, carbohydrates (mostly lactose), and beneficial nutrients.
-This least processed form keeps more of whey's natural compounds like immunoglobulins, lactoferrin, and bioactive nutrients.
+It is less processed and retains more fats, carbohydrates (mostly lactose), and bioactive nutrients.

 You get great value for your money with WPC, which makes it the most budget-friendly option.
 The higher fat content in WPC contains nutrients that boost your immune system and heart health.
 On top of that, it has a creamier and more enjoyable taste because of its natural fat content.